cynthia3r/flower_image_classifier/README.md

 Now that the deep neural network model is built and trained on the flower data set, it's time to convert it into an application so that others can use it for prediction.
 The built application is a pair of Python scripts that run from the command line.
 For testing, the model checkpoint will be used that has been generated and saved in the first part of the project.

 ### Specifications
 The project submission includes two files train.py and predict.py.
 The first file, train.py, trains a new network on a dataset and save the model as a checkpoint.
 The second file, predict.py, uses a trained network to predict the class for an input image.
-A separate file has been created for functions and classes relating to the model and another one for utility functions like loading data and preprocessing images.
+A separate file ```model.py``` has been created for functions and classes relating to the model and another file ```utility.py``` for utility functions like loading data and preprocessing images.

 ### Steps involved
 1) Training a network: train.py successfully trains a new network on a dataset of images and saves the model to a checkpoint